berndporr/neato-xv11-lidar/README.md

 ![alt tag](robot.jpg)

-The project describes how to mount and interface a laser range finder from a popular autonomous hoover onto the popular Alphabot.
+The project describes how to mount and interface a laser range finder salvaged from a popular autonomous hoover onto the Alphabot (Raspberry PI version).

-The actual name of the sensor is Piccolo Laser Distance Sensor, abbreviated into LDS, but many different names are used to refer to it: Neato LDS, Neato lidar, XV-11 lidar, XV-11 sensor...
+The actual name of the sensor is Piccolo Laser Distance Sensor, abbreviated into LDS, but many different names are used to refer to
+it: Neato LDS, Neato lidar, XV-11 lidar, XV-11 sensor...

 This repository contains a C++ class which reads the coordinates and also does the motor control via hardware PWM of the RPI.

-Note that this is work in progress and is only sparsely documented at the moment.

 # Pinouts